Building Java Projects with Maven

 - Add the Maven bin directory to the Path.

 - Make sure you have the JAVA_HOME environment variable.
-Because Maven refers to the JAVA_HOME environment variable, it should be created if it does not exist.
+Because Maven refers to the JAVA_HOME environment variable, you should create it if it does not exist.
 (See JDK Install)

-Open a command prompt and check the Maven version with the following command:
+Open a command prompt and check the installed maven version with the following command:

 Set up the project

-Create a file named pom.xml at the root of the project
+Create a pom.xml at the root directory of the project

 pom.xml